Apple warns investors: iPhone sales are slowing, and trade tensions with China are to blame

 “The trade tensions between the United States and China put additional pressure on their economy,” he told CNBC.

 Cook’s letter said that Apple now expected revenue of $84 billion for the most recent quarter.
-That is down from guidance issued two months ago, when the company forecast revenue between $89 billion and $93 billion.
+That is down from guidance issued two months ago, when the company forecast revenue from $89 billion to $93 billion.

+There are signals that Apple’s smartphone-related revenue is slowing elsewhere, the letter said: “In some developed markets, iPhone upgrades also were not as strong as we thought they would be.”
+That’s partly because consumers are getting fewer subsidies from carriers, the letter said.

+Apple rode the success of the iPhone to become one of the world’s most valuable publicly traded companies.
+In August, it become the first public U.S. company to be valued at $1 trillion.
+While iPhone sales still account for the vast majority of the company’s revenue, it has begun to focus on other products and its services business — which includes the App Store — in search of growth.
+Apple has also signaled its intention to become a bigger part of the entertainment world, having signed deals with Oprah Winfrey, Steven Spielberg and Kevin Durant to make original content.